Rio Grande - Tierra del Fuego

 Fly fishing for Sea-Run Browns

-Fly fish Aurelia Lodge’s exclusive, privately accessed water on the internationally acclaimed Rio Grande and Rio Menendez Rivers.
-Both of these rivers are catch-and-release fly fishing-only rivers.
+Every year, anglers land many fish in the six to 28-pound range on the Lodge’s sections of these rivers.
 Under normal conditions, average daily catches per rod are between three to four fish in the nine to 15-pound weight range, plus some trophy fish weighing as much as 30 pounds.
-Aurelia Lodge is the only lodge on the Rio Grande with fishing privileges on both sides of the river.
-The lodge is open for the peak fishing months — mid-January through April.

 About Aurelia Lodge

-Aurelia Lodge has been newly renovated and features spacious bedrooms with private baths, a casual lounge with a pool table and fly-tying area.
-There are several casual sitting areas and a spacious lounge with a pool table and fly-tying area, all of which are very well furnished and heated.
+Aurelia Lodge has been newly renovated and features spacious bedrooms with private baths.
+There are several casual sitting areas and a spacious lounge with a pool table and fly-tying area.
 There is a heated drying room for waders and raingear.
-The lodge can comfortably accommodate up to 12 guests in five double-rooms, one of which is a very large suite that is ideal for families of up to four people.
+The Lodge comfortably accommodates up to 12 guests in five double-rooms, one of which is a very large suite that is ideal for families of up to four people.
+The number of rods, however, may not exceed six licensed anglers per week.
 A traditional asado (barbeque) will be held at least once during your stay, and you can sample different cuts of meat and wonderful local salads.
 All soft drinks, beer, bottled water, and famous Argentine wines with meals are included.

 First, you’ll fly into Buenos Aires, Argentina.
 (There are two international airports here.)
+Most likely you will need to overnight in Buenos Aires before departing on a morning flight to the Río Grande.
+(The hotel night is not included in the package.)
 From Buenos Aires, you’ll fly to Río Grande.
 This is about a three-hour and 20-minute flight and no flights are included in package.
-A lodge representative will meet you at the Río Grande Airport and transport you to the lodge in a private van or 4WD truck.
-The drive from the airport to the lodge is approximately one hour and 15 minutes.
+A lodge representative will meet you at the Río Grande Airport and transport you to the Lodge in a private van or 4WD truck.
+The drive from the airport to the Lodge is approximately 75 minutes.

 7-nights and 6-days guided fishing: